 *Optional itinerary add-ons available.

 This trip runs anytime throughout the year with a minimum of 6 passengers.
-Another set departures may be offered in October of 2014, please email us at email@example.com to express your interest.
+Please email us at email@example.com to express your interest.

 Your private yoga instructor throughout your time in Kenya is Whitney Bushnell.
 Whitney completed the Yoga Alliance teacher training in Bali, Indonesia through SOSA.
 Her training had a focused style emphasis on Vinyasa/Hatha Flow and Yin Yoga specifically based on the unique inter-disciplinary approach from Sarah Powers and Paul Grilly.
 She first discovered her passion for yoga over eight years ago when she started consistently practicing Bikram and Power Yoga, and her love and dedication to the yoga lifestyle has grown ever since.
 Throughout her years of extensive travel, yoga has always been an invaluable grounding force.
 She believes a large part of what makes a good teacher and student is the same thing – consistent practice while maintaining the willingness to stay open through mind and body.
 Whitney has found a positive light through yoga and travel and is eager to share it with others because personal victory, in a soul sense, becomes everyone’s victory.